 I use marshmallows and dark chocolate for this easy chocolate fudge recipe.
 While it’s sweet, it’s not sweetened condensed milk sweet.
 You can use milk chocolate if you prefer, just try to use a good quality chocolate since that’s the main ingredient.

 What’s the best chocolate to use for chocolate peppermint fudge

 When making a dessert like fudge where the main ingredient is chocolate, you should use the best quality chocolate in your budget.
 This recipe calls for bittersweet chocolate and my favorite is Guittard.
 If not available then you can’t go wrong with Ghirardelli.
 If you are feeling extravagant, everyone raves about Valrhona but I’ve never tried it.

-What do you need to make EASY peppermint fudge
+What you’ll need to make EASY peppermint fudge